 Accidents In Public Places

-Legally, the owner/occupier of the premises have a responsibility – i.e. a duty of care – to ensure that the premises are safe and free from all hazards that may cause you harm.
+Legally, the owner/occupier of the premises has a responsibility – i.e. a duty of care – to ensure that the premises are safe and free from all hazards that may cause you harm.
 If you slip or trip, or if you suffer any injury that was not your fault, the occupier of the premises may be in breach of their duty of care to you and on that basis, you may be able to claim compensation for your injuries and any consequential financial losses sustained.

 Supermarkets, like all shops, are legally responsible for your safety whilst you are shopping on their premises.
 The majority of injuries occur when individuals slip on spillages that members of staff or other customers may have caused.
-The owner has a duty to ensure that adequate systems of inspection are in place so that spillages are cleaned up and that warning signs are put when appropriate.
-If you have slipped on yoghurt or fruit for example that has been dropped on the floor, the onus is then on the owner to prove that adequate systems of inspection were in place and that the accident was, in their view, unavoidable.
+The owner has a duty to ensure that adequate systems of inspection are in place so that spillages are cleaned up and that warning signs are put up when appropriate.
+If you have slipped on yoghurt or fruit, for example, that has been dropped on the floor, the onus is then on the owner to prove that adequate systems of inspection were in place and that the accident was, in their view, unavoidable.

 Accidents often occur when individuals trip over matting as they are entering or leaving the premises.
 Also, floors can become slippery particularly in the wet and snow which causes a hazard when customers are entering or leaving the premises.